salaboy/from-monolith-to-k8s/workshop.md

 If you submit a **new proposal** from the application user interface, this new workflow model is in charge of defining the order in which services are invoked.
 From the end user point of view, nothing has changed, besides the fact that they can now use **Camunda Operate** to understand in which step each proposal is at a given time.
 From the code perspective, the business logic required to define the steps is now delegated to the workflow engine, which enables non-technical people to gather valuable data about how the organization is working, where the bottlenecks are and how your Cloud-Native applications are working.

-Having the state of all proposals in a single place can help organizers to prioritize other work, or just make decisions to move things forward:
+Having the state of all proposals in a single place can help organizers to prioritize other work, or just make decisions to move things forward.

 <img src="workshop-imgs/57-quick-overview-of-state.png" alt="Cluster Details" width="700px">